WELCOME TO MY PRACTICE

 By using a combination of modern pain science approaches, traditional osteopathic techniques, and exercise therapy, I use an evidence-informed approach to provide pain relief and pain management strategies.

-I have completed a Graduate Certificate in Chronic Pain Management through the College of Occupation & Physical therapy at McGill University and various other professional development courses.
+I have completed a Graduate Certificate in Chronic Pain Management through the College of Occupation & Physical therapy at McGill University among various other professional development courses and love to learn.

 Whether you're a new parent recovering from childbirth, are experiencing aches and pains in your daily life, or you're recovering from an injury and maybe have have anxiety and worry about your pain, I'm here to help.
 I will listen to your story and take a broader look at the various factors that may be impacting your pain or symptoms and will work with you to come up with a plan on how to get you back on track to live your life to it's full extent!